zschutzman/zschutzman.github.io/index.md

 <h2 style="margin-bottom: 10px; margin-top:10px" > About Me </h2>

 I am a
-fifth-year PhD student
-in the [CIS Department](http://cis.upenn.edu) at the University of Pennsylvania, advised by [Aaron Roth](http://cis.upenn.edu/~aaroth).
+fifth-year PhD candidate in the [CIS Department](http://cis.upenn.edu) at the University of Pennsylvania, advised by [Aaron Roth](http://cis.upenn.edu/~aaroth).

 I like to think about game theory, learning theory, algorithmic fairness, and computational social science.
 I like to think about how strategic agents, algorithmic processes, and social norms come together and interact, both mathematically and practically.